visualbis/VV-Docs/docs/installation-guide/install-bihub-windows/web/config.md

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import Link from '@docusaurus/Link';

-:white_check_mark: In the previous section, you installed *BI Hub Web* and configured with basic default configurations.
+:white_check_mark: In the previous section, you installed *BI Hub Web* and configured it with basic default configurations.

 Follow the *BI Hub Web* advanced configuration steps, if you need additional SSL configuration or want to change the default configuration.